 A recent change in the Secretary of State Bulletin now allows for criteria tables to be attached to the Oregon Administrative Rules; therefore, proposed changes found at the end of the Toxic Substances rule state that Tables 30, 33C (aquatic life guidance values), and 40 (human health toxics criteria) will be attached as PDF documents.

-Aquatic Life Water Quality Criteria Summary
+TABLE 30: Aquatic Life Water Quality Criteria for Toxic Pollutants

+Effective April 18, 2014

+Aquatic Life Criteria Summary

-The concentration for each compound listed in Table 303A is a criterion not to be exceeded in waters of the state in order to protect aquatic life.
+The criteria for each compound listed in Table 303A must not be exceeded in waters of the state in order to protect aquatic life.
+The aquatic life criteria apply to waterbodies where fish and aquatic life is a designated beneficial use.
 All values are expressed as micrograms per liter (µg/L) except where noted.
-Compounds are listed in alphabetical order with the corresponding EPA number (from National Recommended Water Quality Criteria: 2002, EPA-822-R-02-047), the Chemical Abstract Service (CAS) number, whether there is a human health criterion for the pollutant (i.e. “y”= yes, “n” = no), and the associated. aquatic life freshwater and saltwater acute and chronic criteria, aquatic life saltwater acute and chronic criteria .
-Italicized pollutants priority pollutants. ison The acute criteria to the average concentration for one (1) hour and the chronic criteria isto the average concentration for 96 hours (4 days), and that these criteria should not be exceeded more than once every three (3) years.
-Footnote A eleven pesticide pollutants in Table 30 describes the exception to the frequency and duration stated
+Compounds are listed in alphabetical order with the corresponding information: EPA number (from National Recommended Water Quality Criteria: 2002, EPA-822-R-02-047), the the Chemical Abstract Service (CAS) number, whether there is a human health criterion for the pollutant (i.e. “y”= yes, “n” = no), and the associated. aquatic life freshwater and saltwater acute and chronic criteria, aquatic life saltwater acute and chronic criteria .
+Italicized pollutants are not identified as priority pollutants by EPA.
+Dashes in the table column indicate that there is no aquatic life criterion for that pollutant.

+Unless otherwise noted in the table below, the acute criterion is the Criterion Maximum Concentration (CMC) applied as a one hour average concentration, and the chronic criterion is the Criterion Continuous Concentration (CCC) applied as a 96 hour (4 day) average concentration.The CMC and CCC criteria may not be exceeded more than once every three years.
+Footnote A, associated with eleven pesticide pollutants in Table 30, describes the exception to the frequency and duration of the toxics criteria stated in this paragraph.
 Note on edits above: The paragraph above originated from the introductory language in Tables 33A and 33B.
 Redline text generally reflects DEQ’s proposed clarifying language.
 The last sentence referencing Footnote A (previously Footnote O in Tables 33A and 33B) will address EPA’s disapproval of 11 pesticides that have different frequencies and durations than the other toxic pollutants.
 EPA’s disapproval of 11 pesticides related to the frequency and duration statements that DEQ added to the introductory language in Tables 33A and 33B in 2004.
 EPA’s action letter indicated that when DEQ added the frequency and duration language to the introduction, it had the effect of changing the frequency and duration for the 11 pesticides.
 DEQ interpreted the introductory language in Table 33A with regards to the criteria frequency and duration as general in nature and that Footnote “O” for the pesticides superseded this general statement.
 It is DEQ’s intention that by adding the last sentence to the introductory paragraph above that it will clarify for the 11 pesticide criteria that Footnote A (previously Footnote O) supersedes the default frequency and duration components associated with the other aquatic toxic pollutants.
 Although EPA did not disapprove Footnote O, DEQ proposes to provide further clarification.
 See those revisions in Table 30 as re-named Footnote A.